 - Sisters of Providence retreats and spiritual enrichment programs;

 - Sisters of Providence ministries.

-Participation as an associate is an individual’s response to the call depending on one’s particular gifts, interest and ability.
-The associate makes a commitment for one year.
+Participation as an associate varies according to one’s individual calling and one’s particular gifts, interest and ability.

 9.)
 Do I have to be Catholic to be a Providence Associate?